reub-the-cube/auction-sniper/blog_notes.md

 - Add the name of the collection to the fixture (where platform-specific code already lived)
 - Add the collection attribute to the `BaseTest` class

+[This](https://github.com/reub-the-cube/auction-sniper/tree/7226ebf5a745719c3ef4fd127255c7e33ae8e31f) is how the repository looks after this step.

 ### Activity 10.1 continued - back to Our Very First Test

 It's taken several hours to get here, but is case-in-point for what the book explains as the initial curve to get set up with the Walking Skeleton.
 Better to do it now (in iteration zero) with minimal dependencies that a few weeks down the line!

+This end-to-end test has an auction that starts, the sniper joins (requested and received), the auction closes and the application shows the sniper lost.
+This will be a shared test because that should happen on all platforms.

+I keep the `AppLaunches` test because it feels like something lightweight may be useful at some point, but remove any other tests and create a new one, which is obviously failing, called `SniperJoinsAuctionUntilAuctionCloses`.